auto-mat/klub/docs/API.md

 You can get your refresh token using the endpoint `http://localhost:8000/api/token/refresh/`

-You can then send request using the usage info here: `https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html#usage`
+You can then send request using the usage [can be found inthe simplejwt docs](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html#usage).

 Events